Skip to Content

 Catastrophic Injury Lawyer

-Mr. Milles has personally handled most types of catastrophic personal injury cases, including wrecks involving commercial vehicles, box trucks, semis, eighteen wheelers, and other truck accidents; motorcycle accidents; incidents involving rental or loaned cars; severe head injuries such as subdural hematomas, brain hemorrhages, and traumatic encephalopathy; stage IV pressure ulcer cases; fractures; wrongful death; auto accidents; pharmacy errors; prescription errors; severe burn injuries; severe infections including sepsis, Fournier’s gangrene, and urinary tract infections; product liability claims; and spinal cord injuries.
+Mr. Milles has personally handled most types of catastrophic personal injury cases across both Federal and State courts, including wrecks involving commercial vehicles, box trucks, semis, and 18-wheelers; motorcycle accidents; incidents involving rental or loaned cars; severe head injuries such as subdural hematomas, brain hemorrhages, and traumatic encephalopathy; stage IV pressure ulcer cases; fractures; wrongful death; pharmacy and prescription errors; severe burn injuries; severe infections including sepsis, Fournier’s gangrene, and urinary tract infections; product liability claims; and spinal cord injuries.
+Clients work directly with Mr. Milles from intake through resolution rather than being passed to an associate.
+For Tallahassee residents searching for a serious injury attorney who handles complex cases personally, that distinction matters.

 What Is Considered a Catastrophic Injury?